marky-mark/emrclient/README.md

 EMR api does not contain have calls to terminate jobs and so must be done via yarn api.
 A small layer of caching is also added.

+### Pre-requisite

+The api must be exposed publicly.
+Either assign the master ec2 box a public ip or use an ssh tunnel like below.
+When setting up the EMR cluster the public key must be added to the cluster in order to ssh into the box (assuming runs on port 8088).

+    ssh -v -i <KEY LOCATION> -N -L 8088:<DNS PUBLIC IP>.eu-west-1.compute.amazonaws.com:8088 hadoop@<DNS PUBLIC IP>.eu-west-1.compute.amazonaws.com

 ### Run

     python3 -m emrclient